cknips/isaac10ui_demo/README.md

 ### Introduction
 This project showcases a sample integration of functionality provided by isaac10's API inside a Ruby-On-Rails application like stated on [isaac10-API-Dokumentation](https://isaac10-api-dokumentation.readme.io/v1.0/docs).
 The following functionalities are addressed:
 - Display of the registration page via isaac10-UI
-- Registration and creation of customer records for the isaac10-demo-merchant on the staging environment and this application
+- Registration and creation of customer records for the isaac10-demo-merchant within isaac10 and this application
 - Display and edit of account data of registered customers via isaac10-UI
 - Display and edit of subscriptions via isaac10-UI
 - Display and edit of bills and bill download via isaac10-UI